Azure/apim-lab/apim-lab/11-contributing/contributing-11-1-contribution-guide.md

 - [Minor update or fix to an existing challenge and adding a new challenge](3-minor-update-fix.md)
 - [Run the github page locally with Github Codespaces](4-github-codespaces.md)

+# Keep things consistent

+- Follow the naming convention for each components
+- Hide specific subscription name or personnal informations
+- Keep the screen updated and generic

 # Contributing